REDSHOT98/CleanSweep/CONTRIBUTING.md

 To maintain project quality and clarity, we follow a structured development process:

-1.  **Proposal (Issue):** Every change starts with a GitLab Issue.
+1.  **Proposal (Issue):** Every change starts with a GitHub Issue.
 This is where the problem or feature is defined and discussed.
 This step prevents wasted effort on a change that might not align with the project's goals.
 2.  **Discussion & Approval:** The project maintainers will review the issue.
 For new features, when needed, we will discuss the proposed solution and agree on a high-level plan before any code is written.
-3.  **Implementation (Merge Request):** Once the plan is approved, you can begin implementation.
-Create a Merge Request (MR) and link it to the original issue.
-Please keep MRs focused on a single issue.
+3.  **Implementation (Pull Request):** Once the plan is approved, you can begin implementation.
+Create a Pull Request (PR) and link it to the original issue.
+Please keep PRs focused on a single issue.

 ## Architectural & Coding Standards